 Since Jacksum supports recursiv file processing, you can compare two directory trees.
 Therefore you will be able to verify, if your copies or backups are identical with the original source, even if you don't have access to both trees at the same time (compare two DVDs with just one drive for example).

-Since Jacksum supports platform independent and compatible file formats, it helps you to verify data integrity of burned data on CD-ROMs or DVDs even after many years and even if you will have changed your Operating System.
+Since Jacksum supports platform independent and compatible file formats, it helps you to verify data integrity of burned data on DVDs even after many years and even if you will have changed your Operating System.

 Jacksum can support you by the unidirectional filesynchonisation, even if you don't have a connection between the two computers.